-2. It is anticipated that the Host will use the Project's revenue, in the form of energy savings, to make Loan repayments.
-It may also use Project revenue to purchase the Renewable Energy Facility at the end of the term of the Power Purchase Agreement.
+It is anticipated that the Host will use the Project's revenue, in the form of energy savings, to make Loan repayments.
 However, the Loan does not have to be funded by the Project revenue; the Host may use its other resources to meet these obligations.
 The Host's repayment obligation is not dependent upon energy savings.
 The Loan does not require the Host to segregate or place in a reserve its energy savings to fund Loan repayments.